taufik-nurrohman/ash/README.md

 Development
 -----------

 Regular expressions and class naming specifications are very inspired by the [Highlight.js](https://github.com/highlightjs/highlight.js) project.
-The API may be very ugly, but I want to prioritize the performance and size of the file for now.
+API may be very ugly, but I want to prioritize performance and size of the file for now.

 ### Regular Expression Specifications

-If you know that some tokens already have a consistent pattern, you can define their pattern as constants to be used later across languages that will get the benefit from it:
+If you already know that some tokens have a consistent pattern, you can define the pattern as constant to be used later across languages that could possibly benefit from it:

 ~~~ .js
 ASH.LOG = '\\b(?:false|null|true)\\b';